Fear of Mice and Rats, No Small Problem

 Do you get chills down your spine when you see a rat scurrying across the street?

+Do you worry about your reactions when you see a rodent?
+Rest easy.
+There are ways to cope better with your fear.
 Let’s have a look at the causes, symptoms, and ways to overcome this fear.

-What is Musophobia?
+What Is Musophobia?

 Musophobia is the intense fear of rodents.
-People suffering from this fear often experience severe bouts of stress and anxiety when they see or come in contact with mice.
+Those suffering from this fear often experience severe bouts of stress and anxiety when they see or come in contact with mice.
 If they happen to see a rodent in their home, their first instinct is to leave.

-Is it Normal to be Scared of Mice?
+Is It Normal to Be Scared of Mice?

-Musophobia may seem like an irrational fear to many, but humans and rodents have had a long history.
-Rodents have lived with humans for centuries because they seek human settlements in search of food and a habitat.
+Musophobia may seem like an irrational fear to many, but humans and rodents have a long history.
+Rodents have lived with humans for centuries because they seek human settlements in search of food and habitat.

 Causes of Musophobia

-One of the main reasons why people have a fear of rats is because they’re known for spreading the bubonic plague which wiped out close to 75-200 million globally.
+There are various causes of musophobia.
+One of the main reasons why many have a fear of rats is because they’re known for spreading the bubonic plague which wiped out 75-200 million globally.
 As rats are primarily sewage dwellers, they carry germs and parasites that can be harmful to humans.

 Additionally, pop culture makes liberal use of depicting these creatures in a negative light.
-From cartoons like Tom and Jerry to movies and TV shows, rats have always been shown as creatures who induce fear amongst people.
+From cartoons like Tom and Jerry to movies and TV shows, rats have always been shown as creatures who induce fear amongst us.

 Symptoms of Musophobia